bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 The YANG2OWL framework addresses the use cases Y-MODEL-TO-RDFS-OWL and Y-INSTANCE-TO-KG (as defined in {{sec-experiments-plan}}).

 {{fig-yang2owl-framework}} illustrates the top-level tasks of the semantization process at play.
-In the following sections, we provide details about how the framework enables building ontologies that captures the specificities of the telco domain and for using these ontologies to model any telco network instance as an ITSM-KG.
+Subsequent sections detail how the framework builds ontologies that captures the specificities of the telco domain and models any telco network instance as an ITSM-KG.
 Please note that the publication of the related tools and algorithms is in progress.

 ~~~~ ascii-art